 Born in Los Angeles, California, Judy began acting on stage and television from the age of 6.
 After early work on such TV shows as OZZIE & HARRIET, THE TAMMY GRIMES SHOW and FELONY SQUAD, in 1971, she landed the role of Mary Ellen in the TV movie THE HOMECOMING.
 This highly successful Christmas special served as the pilot for THE WALTONS TV series and launched Judy to international fame for her role as Mary Ellen.
 The Waltons, ran for 9 years, garnering numerous Emmy, Golden Globe and People’s Choice awards.

 Her acting credits include the Walton TV movie reunions, A WALTON THANKSGIVING, A WALTON WEDDING and A WALTON EASTER, along with appearances on MILLENNIUM, THE INSPECTORS, SO WEIRD, YOU, ME & THE KIDS, STARGATE – SG1, MENTORS, COLD SQUAD, HIGHER GROUND, HOLLYWOOD OFFRAMP, ED, CHRISTY – RETURN TO CUTTER GAP the feature films TWIST OF FAITH and HANSEL & GRETEL: WITCH SLAYERS, and the mini-series LOST DAUGHTER.
-She also appeared in a recurring role on the series, BEGGARS & CHOOSERS, and the TV movie OFF SEASON.
-Look for Judy as part of the new TV series BLUFF.
+She also appeared in a recurring role on the series, BEGGARS & CHOOSERS, and the TV movie OFF SEASON and recently as part of the new TV series BLUFF which is available on DVD and various streaming platforms.
+Look for Judy in two films being released in 2015 – SPARROWS – NESTING which has been consistently winning awards on the festival circuit, and the film musical BROKEN, later this year.

 Judy is also a veteran of the stage.
 Having made her first appearance on the “boards” at the age of 7; she has starred in numerous productions including: HELLO DOLLY, BLOOD BROTHERS, LOVE LETTERS, SOUND OF MUSIC, ANNIE GET YOUR GUN, SOCIAL SECURITY, RANCHERS & RUSTLERS, WEEKEND COMEDY, PERFECT PITCH, SPRING AT MARINO and MOVE OVER MRS. MARKHAM.